earthly/website/blog/_posts/2021-09-22-awk-examples.md

 93816562        Gone Girl                                             👎👎
 ```

 It looks like about half (6 /10) of the most reviewed books were more popular than average.
 This tell me that the low reviews on MockingJay can't be blamed on its popularity.
-So, I think I'll have to take a pass on the series or at the very least that book.
+So I'll have to take a pass on the series or at least that book.

 ### Conclusion
 > A good programmer uses the most powerful tool to do a job.
 A great programmer uses the least powerful tool that does the job."
 I believe this, and I always try to find the combination of simple and lightweight tools which does the job at hand correctly.